Ankanmook/benchmarkdotnet.analyser/README.md

 .\build.ps1
 ```

-If you want to build up to a certain target ([available here](FakeBuild.fsx)) just give the target's name:
+If you want to build up to a [certain target](FakeBuild.fsx) just give the target's name:

 ```powershell
 .\build.ps1 "Unit Tests"